seemywingz/provision/README.md

 # Caveats
-#### ¡Make sure to watch the teminal durring install, your user password is required!
+#### !!
+Make sure to watch the teminal durring install, your user password is required !!

 #### To change your shell to ZSH
 ```shell_session